 Building an apartment connected to our garage moved a lot of dirt around in our backyard.
 It gave us an opportunity to try out some ideas we had for improving our soil.

 Improving clay soil takes some effort but is well worth the work!
 Here is an article about the traditional ways of improving clay soil without using chickens.

 Improving Soil Using Chickens

 Bring on the chickens!
 We hit on the idea of building a new chicken coop next to the garden spot.
-The old chicken house had become a shed out of necessity a couple of years earlier.
-In the discussion of where to build the new coop, we decided to put it next to the garden and then the ideas began to flow.
+The old chicken house had become a shed out of necessity.
+In the discussion of where to build the new coop, we decided to put it next to the new garden and then the ideas began to flow.